benchopt/benchmark_nmf/log.md

 Sprint July 2023 TODOS:
 -----------------------
-- Benchmark NMF: finish it
+- Benchmark NMF: finished?
-  - compute all losses all the time
-  - fix suboptimal permutation at evaluation with tensorly
-  - add other data (e.g. faces?)
-  - (optional) fix nimfa, add other solvers
-  - (optional) fix scikit-learn +1 iteration being unfair

 - Documentation more practical (could need some help):
   - Tutorial on how to write a benchmark ? (use a simple case like ridge?).
-Useful for devs to better know how to implement new benchmarks, useful for users who understand how it works and the basic ways to tweak a benchmark.
+Useful for devs to better know how to implement new benchmarks, useful for users who understand how it works and the basic ways to run and tweak a benchmark.
 Include a graph of relationship between the methods of classes.
 Start from template benchmark and add regularization.
 Add another simulation or a true dataset?
   - other solution: start from scratch (longer and less robust)
+  - other thing: tutorial to reproduce the NMF benchmark, or start a FAQ with the various points raised in the NMF benchmark
+    - shared init -> given by the objective; solver-wise smart init belongs to each solver.
+    - ground truth, provided by the dataset to the objective
+    - several strategies / objectives for each solver, several loss for evaluation
+    - installing packages
+    -
   - Cheatsheet with common command lines

 Sprint November 2022 comments